VicciMahi/100-Days-Of-Code/log.md

 Day 4: January 6, 22

 **Today's Progress**: Learnt about how to fill in blanks with placeholder texts, the difference between commenting and uncommenting, and how to comment out an element..

+Day 5: January 7, 22

+**Today's progress**: Learnt how to add images to a website and links to external pages.